 Is it safe to use a free credit counseling service?

-Is debt consolidation suitable for everybody?
+Is debt consolidation right for everyone?

 Where can I find financial literacy programs in the UK?